GCU Ad

 Criminal History Background Check

-All teacher certification applicants must submit to background checks and fingerprinting to be considered for candidacy.
+Every teacher certification applicant must submit to a background check and fingerprinting.

-Fingerprints may be taken at Identification Centers in Vermont.
-For a list of certified identification centers, see the information page for the National Criminal Record Check Program.
+Fingerprints can be taken at identification centers around Vermont.
+For a list of certified locations, see the National Criminal Record Check Program brochure.

 Contact Information